Admission Deadlines Fall: July 20

 3 credits in critical thinking in the humanities

-8 credits in biology I and II 1,2
+8 credits in general biology with lab 2,3

-8 credits in general chemistry I and II 1,2
+8 credits in general chemistry with lab 2,3

-Required and elective courses that may be transferred in or taken at GW
+Required and elective courses that can be transferred in or taken at GW

 Core courses for the major that must be taken at GW

-Required for both fully online and hybrid options
+Required for both the fully online and hybrid program options:

 MLS 2007WMicrobes and Society